Original Publish date:Sept 26, 2019

 - Changing the minimum and maximum number of directors

-Filing Articles of Amendment Form 3 is a different process than updating the details of the Ontario corporation.
-The Articles of Amendment need to be prepared and filed.
-As an intermediary with the Province of Ontario, we can submit the Articles of Amendment and complete them within one business day.
-You can also file the articles directly with the Province by either email or mail with a turnaround time of 7 to 15 business days.
+Filing Articles of Amendment Form 5261E BCA, formerly known as Form 3, is a different process than updating the details of the Ontario corporation.
+The Articles of Amendment need to be prepared and filed and, as an intermediary with the Province of Ontario, we can submit the Articles of Amendment and complete them within one business day.
+You can also file the articles directly with the Province by mail with a turnaround time of 7 to 15 business days.

 Requirement for the Company Key

-The Company Key was introduced in Ontario on October 19, 2021 and is required for all new businesses, whether registered or incorporated, whether profit or non-profit.
-An existing business has the ability to choose whether they wish to obtain a company key prior to making a change to the business.
+The Company Key was introduced in Ontario on October 19, 2021 and is provided for all new businesses, whether registered or incorporated, whether profit or non-profit.
+A business existing before this date has the ability to choose whether they wish to obtain a company key prior to making a change to the business.
 At Ontario Business Central, we are able to bypass the need for a company key and provide much faster turnaround time for any filing requirements.
 If you wish to obtain your company key, this item must be completed prior to filing either a Notice of Change or Articles of Amendment.

 Ontario Business Central is able to assist with the manual filing of the Articles of Amendment to make the changes to your Ontario corporation’s name, corporate structure and minimum or maximum number of directors.
 Canada Revenue Agency does not automatically receive updates for Amendments filed, so it is important to update your corporate record in their files, especially if you are changing the business name.